-12. The following is the minimum credit rating set by the Authority for the purposes of section 37(2)(a)(iii) of the Regulation:
+11. Guidelines I.9 set out the names of approved credit rating agencies.
+The following is the minimum credit rating set by the Authority for the purposes of section 37(2)(a)(iii) of the Regulation:

-Minimum Credit Ratings
+Minimum Credit Rating

 Approved Credit Rating Agency Long-term Debt (one year or over) Short-term Debt (less than one year)

 Fitch Ratings A F1

 Rating & Investment Information, Inc. AA- a-1+

 Moody's Investors Service, Inc. A2 Prime-1

 Standard & Poor's Corporation A A-1